 Cochlear implants change acoustic sounds to electrical impulses that are delivered to the auditory nerve via an implanted electrode array in the cochlea (organ of hearing).
-After receiving the impulse:
+After receiving the implant:

-- An external device, known as the sound processor, sits on or near the ear and collects sound.
-The information travels through a coil that transmits the sound to an internal device.
+- An external device, known as the sound processor, is placed on or near the ear and collects the sound.
+It is then converted into an electrical signal that travels through a transmitting coil that sends the sound to an internal device.
 The coil is typically held in place on the head with a magnet.

-- The internal receiver converts the signal received from the external speech processor to electrical impulses and stimulates the auditory nerve to send information to the brain.
+- The internal receiver receives the signal from the external speech processor and converts it to electrical impulses that stimulate the auditory nerve and brain to recreate the original sound.

 To be considered for a cochlear implant, you will need:

 - Pre-candidacy hearing evaluation and speech recognition testing with and without hearing aids.

 - Computerized Tomography (CT) scans and/or Magnetic Resonance Imaging (MRI).